stephano88/WearablePack-AndroidWear/ARTICLE.md

 msg.send('QuoteDiscountApproval', users);
 ```

 As you can see, the Apex API for creating a new mobile notification is very simple.
 On the native Android side handling the notification is also very simple since the Salesforce Native Android library has built-in support for this.
-The main application is defined in [src/main/java/com/force/quotediscountapproval/app/QuoteDiscountApprovalApp.java](https://github.com/developerforce/WearablePack-AndroidWear/blob/master/samples/QuoteDiscountApproval/src/main/java/com/force/quotediscountapproval/app/QuoteDiscountApprovalApp.java) and registers a notification receiver when the application is started:
+The main app is defined in [src/main/java/com/force/quotediscountapproval/app/QuoteDiscountApprovalApp.java](https://github.com/developerforce/WearablePack-AndroidWear/blob/master/samples/QuoteDiscountApproval/src/main/java/com/force/quotediscountapproval/app/QuoteDiscountApprovalApp.java) and registers a notification receiver when the app is started:

     SalesforceSDKManager.getInstance().setPushNotificationReceiver(new QuotePushNotification(this));